Asiana Airlines Flight 214: Investigation

 Hersman said: "In this flight, in the last 2.5 minutes of the flight, from data on the flight data recorder we see multiple autopilot modes and multiple autothrottle modes ...
 We need to understand what those modes were, if they were commanded by pilots, if they were activated inadvertently, if the pilots understood what the mode was doing."
 Hersman has repeatedly emphasized it is the pilot's responsibility to monitor and maintain correct approach speed and that the crew's actions in the cockpit are the primary focus of the investigation.

 The final report into the crash was released on June 24, 2014.
 The NTSB found that the "Mismanagement of Approach and Inadequate Monitoring of Airspeed led to the Crash of Asiana flight 214".
 The NTSB determined that the flight crew mismanaged the initial approach and that the airplane was well above the desired glidepath.
-In response, the captain selected an inappropriate autopilot mode (FLCH, or Flight Level Change) that, without the captain's awareness, resulted in the autothrottle no longer controlling airspeed.
+In response, the captain selected an inappropriate autopilot mode (FLCH, or Flight Level Change) which resulted in the autothrottle no longer controlling airspeed.
 The aircraft then descended below the desired glidepath with the crew unaware of the decreasing airspeed.
 The attempted go-around was conducted below 100 feet, by which time it was too late.
 Over-reliance on automation and lack of systems understanding by the pilots were cited as major factors contributing to the accident.

 The NTSB further determined that the pilot's faulty mental model of the airplane's automation logic led to his inadvertent deactivation of automatic airspeed control.
 In addition, Asiana's automation policy emphasized the full use of all automation and did not encourage manual flight during line operations.
 The flight crew's mismanagement of the airplane's vertical profile during the initial approach led to a period of increased workload that reduced the monitoring pilot's awareness of the flying pilot's actions around the time of the unintended deactivation of automatic airspeed control.
 Insufficient flight crew monitoring of airspeed indications during the approach likely resulted from expectancy, increased workload, fatigue, and automation reliance.
 Lack of compliance with standard operating procedures and crew resource management were cited as additional factors.

 The NTSB reached the following final conclusion: